voxel51/voxel51-docs/docs/models/model_zoo/index.md

 ## API reference [¶](\#api-reference "Permalink to this headline")

 The Model Zoo can be accessed via the Python library and the CLI.
-Consult the API reference belwo to see how to download, apply, and manage zoo models.
+Consult the API reference below to see how to download, apply, and manage zoo models.

 [Check out the API reference](api.md)